luigiquara/compCV/src/zero_shot/README.md

 The Flowers dataset seems a little simpler - probably in ImageNet there are several images of flowers.

 **TODO**:
-+ Use ResNet pretrained on big datasets, *e.g.* COCO.
++ Check perfomance of fine-tuned models on downstream tasks
 + Use another architecture, *e.g.* ViT
 + Split ImageNet in half, train a model on each half and use these two as *backbones*.
++ Use two backbones, *e.g.* ResNet-ImageNet & ResNet-COCO, with a single classifier for each downstream task.